gjairath/IP/README.md

 .\
 .\
 .\
-An intelligent planner for myself to replace the need of i-notes and wordpad files or word files.
+An intelligent planner for myself to replace the need of i-notes and word-pad files or word-files so I can find ways to not do things and have a computer shout at me.